 - In a heavy bottom pan, add ghee on low heat.
 Once the ghee has melted, add the sifted besan to the pan and mix.
 Make sure to sift and measure the quantity of besan.

-- Keep stirring, and at around 15 minutes the besan will have a smooth paste like consistency.
-Keep roasting for up to 25-30 minutes when the color will have changed to golden and there will be sweet aroma filled in your house.
+- Keep stirring, and at around 15 minutes, the besan will have a smooth paste-like consistency.
+Keep roasting for up to 25-30 minutes when the color will have changed to golden, and there will be a sweet aroma filling your house.

 - After the besan and ghee mixture has cooled down, add the cardamom powder to the mixture and mix.

-- Pinch a small lemon sized portion from the dough.
-Roll between your palm to form a round ladoo.
+- Take a small lemon-sized portion from the dough.
+Roll between your palms to form a round ladoo.
 You can apply a little ghee to your hands while rolling.
 Repeat with the remaining dough.
 You would get 8 to 10 ladoos.

 Store besan ladoo in an airtight container in a single layer.
 Enjoy!